 Recommendations

-After many years of working with weddings, we’ve put together a list of advice to help you organize the perfect day!
+After many years of working with weddings, we’ve put together a list of advice to help

-Best timing for our team
+suggested timing for our team

-• Wedding ceremony - 1 hour
+• Ceremony – 1 hour

-• Bridal party photoshoot - 30 minutes
+• Bridal party – 30 minutes

-• Family photoshoot - 30 minutes
+• Family portraits – about 30 minutes

 • Cocktail hour – 1 hour